China Claims PM Boris Has Committed to 'Belt and Road' Global Project

 While the United Kingdom has never officially signed up to the Belt and Road Initiative before, previous prime ministers have shown real enthusiasm to get close to Beijing.
 Former Conservative leader David Cameron welcomed Xi Jinping to London in 2015, fêting the Chinese leader, and after he left office became the leader of the United Kingdom’s Belt and Road investment fund.

-Xinhuanet, another news network closely tied to the Chinese government reported in 2018 that Mr Cameron said “the Belt and Road Initiative will bring new opportunities for bilateral cooperation”, and that Chairman Xi had congratulated the former prime minister on his “foresight” in developing closer UK-China ties during his time as leader.
+Xinhuanet, a news network run by the Chinese government reported in 2018 that Mr Cameron said “the Belt and Road Initiative will bring new opportunities for bilateral cooperation”, and that Chairman Xi had congratulated the former prime minister on his “foresight” in developing closer UK-China ties during his time as leader.

 Read More: China has a plan for your future and it’s called One Belt One Road.